 Arkansas State University has offered bachelor's degree teacher education programs for over seventy years, master's degree teacher education programs for over forty years, and the specialist degree for administrators and counselors for more than thirty years.
-These programs have been continuously monitored and approved by the Arkansas Department of Education (ADE), Higher Learning Commission/North Central Association of Colleges and Schools, and the National Council for the Accreditation of Teacher Education (NCATE).
+These programs have been continuously monitored and approved by the Division of Elementary and Secondary Education (DESE) at the Arkansas Department of Education (ADE), Higher Learning Commission/North Central Association of Colleges and Schools, and the National Council for the Accreditation of Teacher Education (NCATE).
 With the July 1, 2013 de facto consolidation of NCATE and Teacher Education Accreditation Council (TEAC), the Council for the Accreditation of Educator Preparation (CAEP) became the new accrediting body.
 The Educator Preparation Program (EPP) at A-State is accredited by CAEP.